 Trustpilot stars Verified badge verified

-The process was positive and easy
+The process was super easy

 Trustpilot stars Verified badge verified